 Even if you do not want to modify, there is a good possibility that you have all the supplies needed already and can always buy an inexpensive monopod or tripod instead.

 This modification turns your hiking poles into camera monopods.
 With this extension, they can use it for many things, such as a third leg when leaning over a cliff or ledge to get a lower angle.
+If you are hiking then this post will help you for dry size bags for camera equipment for hikers.
 You can even use the pole as a makeshift selfie stick if you want to!
 There are many uses for these things, and it’s up to you how creative you want to be with them!